-I am a mum of 2 children based in the New Forest.
-I am half English and half Greek and I have always lived my life between both countries.
-I am keen to reflect my Mediterranean roots through my Yoga and I feel this influence has enriched my practice in many ways.
+I am a mum of 2 children, I am half English and half Greek and I have always lived my life between both countries,leading a very colourful and healthy Lifestyle.
+I am keen to reflect my Mediterranean roots through my work and I feel this influence has enriched my practice in many ways.

 I am fascinated by the aspects of Yoga that can improve both mental and physical health and well-being.
-I feel it is of great importance that through Yoga and self-study we can gather a collection of skills that can help us to discover more about ourselves and guide us through troubled and stressful times.
+I feel it is of great importance that through Yoga, Wellness and Health Coaching and self-study we can gather a collection of skills that can help us to discover more about ourselves and guide us through troubled and stressful times.

 In the last 20 years I have practised different styles of Yoga, Hatha, Iyengar, Ashtanga and Vinyasa Flow which I have been drawn to at different times of my life, from needing more inner strength after I had my children to finding more mindfulness in my practice with moving back to the UK after 17 years.
 The wonderful thing is that Yoga can be there for you at different times in your life, offering you exactly what you need.

-Founding and working on Healthy Options Holidays has also given me opportunities to practice and work with so many different Yoga teachers and clients, making my teaching more open and diverse.
+Founding and working on Healthy Options Holidays has also given me opportunities to practice and work with so many different Yoga teachers, Clients, making my teaching more open and diverse.

 Yoga is my mirror every time I step on my mat, It’s never a perfect practice but it’s life, with all its challenges, and ragged edges.